mmarkdown/mmark/Syntax.md

 `page`, `paragraph`, etc., might be supported in the future if these pop up in XML2RFC.
 Translation of 'see' and words like section is also not done yet.
-Also note these strings need to be literary types as shown here (we may become more lenient in the future).
+Also note these strings need to be literary typed as shown here (we may become more lenient in the future).

 ### XML References